kripken/BananaBread/README.markdown

 If you have any problems building, feel free to file an issue here or to find us on emscripten IRC (see emscripten site).

+See needed.txt for some possibly useful scripts to package the output.

 Running
 -------